 These are the most basic editorial issues concerning grammar, syntax, and lexicality, that I address when copy-editing or proofreading writers' work.
 Take in mind that these are standards valued by wide sections of teachers, professors, editors, journalists, and persons who define and construct the usage of American English.
 These standards are not natural.
-They are the social constructed, dominant usages.
+They are socially-constructed, dominant usages.
 There are many ways of speaking and writing American English that are not standard.
 When I am given a text that intentionally includes non-standard usage, I am very open and inclusive of the usage unless it appears to mock, demean, or disparage the speech and writing styles of a particular community of people.

 COMMA SPLICES AND RUN-ON SENTENCES